PlayeRom/flightgear-addon-framework/README.md

 ## How to install

 First, you need to create a skeleton of your add-on, for example, based on [Skeleton](https://sourceforge.net/p/flightgear/fgaddon/HEAD/tree/trunk/Addons/Skeleton/).
-Then, create a `framework` subdirectory in the root directory and copy the framework's contents into it.
+Then, create a subdirectory, such as `framework`, in the root directory and copy the Framework's contents into it.
 The simplest file structure should be as follows:

 ```text
 your-addon/